bixb922/freezefs/README.md

 ## Compatibility
 Tested with MicroPython 1.20 and Python 3.10.7 and 3.11.4.

-## Feedback
-Please leave feedback in the issues section.
-If it works for you, please star the repository.
-That's my way to know if this software is in use.

 ## Copyright and license
 Source code and documentation Copyright (c) 2023 Hermann Paul von Borries.